Leonidas-from-XIV/node-xml2js/README.md

     0.4.9.
   * `charsAsChildren` (default `false`): Determines whether chars should be considered children if `explicitChildren` is on.
 Added in 0.2.5.
+  * `includeWhiteChars` (default `false`): Determines whether whitespace-only text nodes should be included.
+Added in 0.4.17.
   * `async` (default `false`): Should the callbacks be async?
 This *might* be an incompatible change if your code depends on sync execution of callbacks.
     Future versions of `xml2js` might change this default, so the recommendation